gatariee/maldev/Impersonation_Demo/README.md

 ## Clownjection via Clownpad Impersonation

 ### IMPORTANT
 This repo contains live malware, do not run the malware on your own machine.
-The payload will self-replicate onto the host's Startup folder to simulate persistence.

 The shellcode was generated using msfvenom `windows/meterpreter/reverse_tcp` payload and encoded using the `shikata_ga_nai` encoder(x86/x32).